Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 40 meters

 Layang Layang is an atoll just off the coast of Malaysia’s Sabah state in Borneo.
-The atoll itself is home to a nature reserve and marine park, but the diving and snorkeling around it are what make it so special.
+The atoll is home to a nature reserve and marine park, but the diving and snorkeling around it make it unique.
 The coral reef around Layang Layang Island, also known as Pulau Kapas, is in pristine condition, said diver Andrew Davies, who has made multiple trips to the site.

 The dive sites range from shallow reefs with overhangs and caves to deeper drop-offs with large schools of fish.
 This exclusive dive resort is worth the trip!
-Secluded waters and plenty of dives sites give you the chance to see schools of hammerheads, whale sharks, and surgeonfish.
-Some of the best dives are the Gorgonian Forest, Wreck Point, and D’Wall.
+Secluded waters and plenty of dive sites allow you to see schools of hammerheads, whale sharks, and surgeonfish.
+The Gorgonian Forest, Wreck Point, and D’Wall are some of the best dives.

 22. Tofo, Mozambique